-Tested by the Stanford University School of Medicine, Threshold Sound Conditioning (TSC) is a non- invasive acoustic (sound) technology that is designed to maintain, sharpen and strengthen hearing.
+Tested by the Stanford University School of Medicine, Threshold Sound Conditioning (TSC) is a non-invasive acoustic (sound) technology that is designed to maintain and restore your natural hearing ability and reduce the symptoms of tinnitus.

 TSC works by identifying damaged frequencies and matching the volume of the audio signals with a one-bark frequency bandwidth to the descending threshold of an individual’s hearing in hopes of inducing continuous decreases of hearing thresholds.
 TSC is based on an algorithm that allows users to systematically lower their threshold in frequency bands between 900 and 13,000 Hz.

-Translation: TSC is a sound therapy that aims to help people with hearing loss.
-It works by matching the volume of the sound therapy to the “just inaudible level” (right below where you can hear it) of an individual’s hearing for the frequency band (range of frequencies) that is being targeted in hopes of helping you recognize those sounds at a lower volume level.
+Translation: TSC is a sound therapy that aims to help people improve their natural hearing ability and reduce the symptoms of tinnitus.
 Our software automatically generates personalized inaudible sound therapies based on in-app hearing assessments and subsequent sound therapies based on additional assessments to continue making progress as you use AudioCardio.

 The study results on the effect of TSC by the Stanford Medical School were released at the American Academy of Neurology in 2015, and the abstract of the research paper was published in the online edition of Neurology, an international journal of the American Academy of Neurology.